 A stocks and shares ISA is a platform that allows you to invest in stocks and shares tax-free.

 Stocks and shares tend to pay higher returns than cash savings in the long run.
 However, there is a risk that the value of your investment can go down, as well as up.

 There is a slight risk of you losing your investment, should the borrower default on their loan.
-However, most good peer-to-peer lending websites have protections in place to compensate savers in this situation.
+However, most good peer-to-peer lending websites have protections in place to compensate savers (the lenders) in this situation.

 More guides on Finder

 Mondu review June 2023